About hair loss or alopecia

 - complain of an itchy or tender scalp

-- have a scaly patch on the bald patch, which is brown, purple or grey on darker skin and red on lighter skin.
+- have a scaly patch on the bald patch, which is brown, purple or grey on dark skin and red on light skin

 If your child has alopecia areata, they:

-- will have a completely bald patch or patches
+- might have completely bald or almost bald patches

 If your child has trichotillomania, they might have: